michalpawlik93/mcpLocalServer/README.md

 MCP Server uses the third-party library [`@modelcontextprotocol/sdk`](https://www.npmjs.com/package/@modelcontextprotocol/sdk), which allows you to run and test it in a web browser using the Inspector tool.

-The project includes a predefined `./data` directory that contains documentation and guide files used to assist with coding in the Creatio environment.
+The project includes a predefined `./data` directory that contains documentation and guide files used to assist with coding.
 Additionally, a `./data/prompts` subfolder contains prompt files used by Copilot Agents to guide their behavior and output.

 ## Configuration